ThomasSpare/Bangrad/README.md

 ##### Automatic and Manual deploy

 - Choose a method to deploy
-- After Deploy is clicked it will install various file
+- After Deploy is clicked it will install various files

 ##### Initial Deployment